plforacle/mysql-enterprise/security-user/security-user.md

 ## Introduction

-3a) Users management
+Users management
-Objective: explore user creation and privileges
+Objective: explore user creation and privileges on a Server
-Server:
-•	serverA as client
-•	serverB as server

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+*This lab walks you through creating some users which will be used to Audit.

-Estimated Time: -- minutes
+Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will  do the followings:
-- Connect to mysql-advanced om serverA
-- Connect to a second mysql-advanced om serverA
+- Connect to mysql-enterprise
-- Use appuser connection
+- Create appuser
-- Restore user privileges

 ### Prerequisites